Emmotes/ic_spoilers/docs/season_6.md

 We believe the five seasonal champions this time around are likely to be Zorbu, Nrakk, Korth, Warden and Sisaspia.

-This means the theme this season is CNE originals.
+This means the theme this season is (or seems to be) high dexterity CNE originals.

 # Changes